MicrosoftDocs/architecture-center/docs/reference-architectures/data/migrate-master-data-services-with-cluedin.md

 ### Performance

 CluedIn separates storage from compute, so the processing of data is completely _stateless_.
-Backed by a streaming service bus, this means that CluedIn can scale up and down, as much or as little as you need, dependent upon your workloads.
+Because it is backed by a streaming service bus, this means that CluedIn can scale up and down, as much or as little as you need, dependent upon your workloads.
 CluedIn supports the Azure autoscale features inside of [Azure Kubernetes Service](https://azure.microsoft.com/overview/kubernetes-on-azure) (AKS), so that scaling can be automated.
 To increase performance in the processing of data, you will simply allocate more processing pods to your Kubernetes cluster, which can all be automated.

 ### Scalability